Wendell Gilley

-Wendell Gilley was a bird watcher and artist who carved birds in wood on Mount Desert Island, Maine.
+Wendell Holmes Gilley (August 21, 1904 – April 24, 1983) was a bird watcher and artist who carved birds in wood on Mount Desert Island, Maine.
 He started out carving two-inch wooden birds for Abercrombie & Fitch.

+Biography

+Gilley was born in Tremont, Maine, the son of Frank L. Gilley and Maud Gilley.
+He was married to Addie Lorinda Bragdon Gilley and had a son, Leonard, who was a poet and college professor.

+Gilley built the Red Rooster camp in Surry, Maine, which he decorated with his own animal carvings, and had a plumbing business in Southwest Harbor, Maine.
+He published a book, The Art of Bird Carving (1961).
+He was president of the National Wood Carvers Association.
+He died in 1983, in his late seventies.
+His cousin, Frank R. Gilley, bought the Red Rooster camp, and donated Gilley's works and tools to become a museum.

 Wendell Gilley Museum

-The Wendell Gilley Museum in Southwest Harbor, Maine, which opened in July 1981, displays hundreds of examples of Gilley's work.
+The Wendell Gilley Museum in Southwest Harbor, which opened in July 1981, displays hundreds of examples of Gilley's work.
 The museum also features works by other woodcarvers, including a collection of miniature waterfowl by the Cape Cod carver who inspired Gilley, A. Elmer Crowell.